 Databricks Spark jobs optimization techniques: Shuffle partition technique (Part 1)

-Input and output partitions could be easier to control by setting the maxPartitionBytes, coalesce to shrink, repartition to increasing partitions or even set maxRecordsPerFile, but shuffle partition which default number is 200 does not fit the usage scenarios most of the time.
-This blog will introduce the general ideas about how to set up the right shuffle partition number and impact from shuffle partitions on Spark jobs.
+Input and output partitions could be easier to control by setting the maxPartitionBytes, coalesce to shrink, repartition to increasing partitions, or even set maxRecordsPerFile, but shuffle partition which default number is 200 does not fit the usage scenarios most of the time.
+This blog will introduce the general ideas about how to set up the right shuffle partition number and the impact of shuffle partitions on Spark jobs.

 Key points for optimizing performance with the shuffle partition technique

-- Usually, number of partitions should be 1x to 4x of the number of cores you have to gain optimized performance (which means create a cluster matches your data scale is also important)
+- Usually, the number of partitions should be 1x to 4x of the number of cores you have to gain optimized performance (which means create a cluster that matches your data scale is also important).

 Best practices for common scenarios

-- Limited size of cluster working with small DataFrame: set the number of shuffle partitions to 1x or 2x the number of cores you have. (each partition should less than 200 mb to gain better performance)
+- The limited size of cluster working with small DataFrame: set the number of shuffle partitions to 1x or 2x the number of cores you have. (each partition should less than 200 mb to gain better performance)